The spherical ensemble and quasi-Monte-Carlo designs: Introduction

 \subsection{Further comparison with previous results}

 As shown in \cite[Thm 1]{Hi}, building on \cite{a-z}, the spherical ensemble satisfies the following asymptotics: for any $s\in]1,2[$ there exists a positive constant $C(s)$ such that

-This result should be compared with \cite[Thm 24]{b-s-s-w}, which says that if $X$ is partioned into $N$ equal area regions whose diameters are bounded by $CN^{-1/2}$ and a sequence $\boldsymbol{x}_{N}$ of $N$ point is randomly chosen from $N$ different regions, then the corresponding $\sqrt{\E\left(\text{wce }(\boldsymbol{x}_{N};s)^{2}\right)}$ is also of the order $\mathcal{O}(N^{s/2}).$ However, in constrast to Theorem \ref{thm:main intro}, the results in \cite{Hi,b-s-s-w}, referred to above, do not give any information about the probability that the worst-case-error $\text{wce }(\boldsymbol{x}_{N};s)$ for a random sequence $\boldsymbol{x}_{N}$ in the corresponding ensembles is close to the avarage worst-case-error.
+This result should be compared with \cite[Thm 24]{b-s-s-w}, which says that if $X$ is partitioned into $N$ equal area regions whose diameters are bounded by $CN^{-1/2}$ and a sequence $\boldsymbol{x}_{N}$ of $N$ point is randomly chosen from $N$ different regions, then the corresponding $\sqrt{\E\left(\text{wce }(\boldsymbol{x}_{N};s)^{2}\right)}$ is also of the order $\mathcal{O}(N^{s/2}),$ when $s\in]1,2[.$ However, in contrast to Theorem \ref{thm:main intro}, the results in \cite{Hi,b-s-s-w}, referred to above, do not give any information about the probability that the worst-case-error $\text{wce }(\boldsymbol{x}_{N};s)$ for a random sequence $\boldsymbol{x}_{N}$ in the corresponding ensembles is close to the average worst-case-error.
 The only previous result in this direction appears to be \cite[Thm 1.1]{a-z}, saying that for any $M>0$ there exists $C_{M}>0$ such that